 “A company I saw believed their horrible days outstanding for cash was because their sales force was signing awful payment terms.
 The contracts had net 30-day payment terms on average, with an average net of 37 days across a spectrum of EUR 500M of revenue.
 But cash was coming in at 65 days.
 We ran a little experiment and quickly showed them it wasn’t the contracts that were to ‘blame,’ but rather the collections issues.”

 Conte’s example shows the power of real contract data and its ability to lead to better solutions.
-When it comes to the scheduling of contract management processes, CLM software provides those valuable insights into real contract data to improve processes.
-Here are 5 ways in which CLM software streamlines scheduling of contract management processes.
+When it comes to the scheduling of contract management processes, contract management software provides those valuable insights into real contract data to improve processes.
+Here are 5 ways in which contract management software streamlines scheduling of contract management processes.

 - Shows Task Relationships

 Two common pitfalls in contract management scheduling are lack of transparency in task responsibilities and failure to outline opportunities for starting tasks before prerequisites are complete.

 The first item may create problems not only within the enterprise but also with external parties, including the client.
 While meeting minutes are useful to recap a meeting, they only provide a snapshot of current processes and not of the contract lifecycle as a whole.
 This in turn brings up the second item: contract management software provides actionable insights into the entire process, allowing contract managers to save time by starting work on simultaneous processes.

 It’s a fact that dashboards make contract management easier.
 Think of contract management software as the full wall calendar schedule hanging on your conference room wall.
 It brings a project schedule to life by highlighting all upcoming deadlines.
 However, contract management software goes a step further than a wall calendar because the software is accessible 24/7 and triggers automated email alerts.
 Both features are great ways to prevent any cases of “out of sight, out of mind” and maintain an overall sense of urgency across processes.